Written by Amanda Watson, Marketing Director (Portage, IN)

-- Perhaps the biggest error we all make is in spelling and, unfortunately, spell check won’t catch everything (and sometimes it only contributes to the problem).
-It’s easy to accidently put the wrong word in your communications when typing.
+- Spelling.
+Perhaps the biggest error we all make is in spelling and, unfortunately, spell check won’t catch everything (and sometimes it only contributes to the problem).
+It’s easy to accidentally put the wrong word in your communications when typing.
 I recently received an e-mail with the closing of “I appreciate you help.”
 Spell check didn’t catch the mistake, but I sure did.
 I know you’re busy, but take the time to proof-read and you can avoid a lot of mistakes.
 Don’t forget: what you miss, others will catch.

 Particular words to watch out for: